leihanchen/TMU_CP8323_WI25/README.md

 Ensure you have the following installed:
 - Python 3.9+
 - Ollama
-- Tavily API key for web searchs
+- Tavily API key or DuckDuckGo for web searchs
 - Necessary Python libraries (listed in `requirements.txt`)

 ### Setup